Edw590/AdvancedCommandsDetection/README.md

 A list of sentences sent to the module and what it successfully understands at its output:
 ```
 - "turn off airplane mode on"  -->  turn off airplane mode
-- "turn on turn off the wifi"  -->  turn off Wi-Fi and airplane mode
+- "turn on turn off the wifi"  -->  turn off Wi-Fi
 - "turn on wifi and the bluetooth no don't turn it on"  -->  turn on Wi-Fi
 - "turn on wifi and get the airplane mode on no don't turn the wifi on turn off airplane mode and turn the wifi on"  -->  turn on airplane mode, then turn if off again, and turn on Wi-Fi
 - "turn on turn wifi on please"  -->  turn on Wi-Fi